camunda/camunda-docs-manual/content/reference/rest/migration/execute-migration.md

     <td>migrationPlan</td>
     <td>
       The migration plan to execute.
-A JSON object corresponding to the migration plan interface in the engine.
+A JSON object corresponding to the migration plan interface in the engine as explained below.
     </td>
   </tr>
   <tr>